 One of the most important steps in carb counting is being sure you know how to read the labels on your favorite foods.
 Our diabetes educators go over this essential skill in our Beyond the Basics class, but if you need a refresher, check out our Reading Food Labels handout to review the key pieces of information you need to read in the Nutrition Facts.
 The American Diabetes Association also breaks down this information on their website here.
 It's a great resource for anyone who wants to learn more about how different ingredients can impact T1D.

 Helpful Hack: Counting Carbs Like a Pro!

 Are you a parent trying to carb count for a young child with diabetes?
 Check out this parent’s guide to counting carbs like a pro.
-Also, be sure to talk to your diabetes educator if you're having trouble keeping your child's blood sugars in range.
+Also, talk to your diabetes educator if you're having trouble keeping your child's blood sugars in range.
 Need help with the insulin dosing math?
-Be sure to download our Insulin Dosing Calculator available under Forms & Handouts.
+Be sure to download our Calculation Sheet for Insulin Doses.

 Quick Quiz: Can You Guess the Carbs?

 Can you guess which Thanksgiving food item has the most carbs?
 Answers are below!
 (NOTE: Carb counts will change according to recipe and preparation.
 Averages for one standard serving size are provided.)

 Did you get them correct?
 If so, congratulations!
 And if not, no worries.
 We are here to educate.
 Something that has been helpful for our patients is this Reading Food Labels handout with a lot of information about how to read Nutrition Facts.

 (ANSWERS: Turkey: 0g per slice; Pumpkin pie: 22-34g per slice; Yellow sweet corn: 30g per cup; Mashed potatoes: 33g per cup; Yams: 38g per cup)

 Trade Up Your Traditional Dishes